 While you'll get more customization options with WooCommerce, every feature is billed separately—some are free while others are offered as a monthly subscription—meaning, if you're not careful, the cost of doing business can add up fast.

 Even though you can download WooCommerce for free, you do need to pay for several add-on components to run an e-commerce store using the platform.
 You'll need to pay for hosting separately and make sure you have a hosting solution that can scale alongside your business.

 Ease of Use

-WooCommerce has a steeper learning curve than you'll find with BigCommerce or Shopify.
+WooCommerce has a steeper learning curve than you'll find with Shopify or BigCommerce.
 However, ease of use depends on what you want to do with your store, though they do offer several guides and an active community of users you can turn to for support.